datacraft-dsc/starfish-py/docs/source/getting_started.rst

     Create the local testing environment using the barge_ repo.

-    In a sepearte terminal session you need to clone and checkout the correct taged version of ``barge`` repository, by doing the following:
+    In a separate terminal session you need to clone and checkout the correct tagged version of ``barge`` repository, by doing the following:

     .. code-block:: console